Overton Grange School

 Overton Grange School is a mixed academy school in Sutton, Greater London, England.
 The school opened in 1997 with its first intake.

 Planning for a new school in the area was identified in the 1980s.
 The capacity is approximately 1300 students.
 It has a sixth form college, opened in 2002.

 It has a hearing support department and a greater number of students with disabilities because of the purpose-built facilities.

 The school became an academy on 1 June 2011.

 Students are divided into two bands - Overton and Grange - dividing between Grange learning Spanish language and Overton learning French language.

+When pupils move onto to KS4 (YEAR 10+11) they are split into bands again; with X and Y band.

 Overton Grange School, or 'Overton' as it is more commonly known as, has four house groups: Amber, Emerald, Ruby and Sapphire.

 Each form, or tutor group, has between 25-30 students, all in one house and all in one band.

-The latest OFSTED report, following its January 2016 inspection, grades the school as "Good" in all categories.
-The report notes that "a culture exists whereby everyone ‘takes ownership of pupils’.
-Consequently, leaders have addressed well the areas for improvement since the last inspection".
-It has also been Inspected again in March 2019.
-Again it was graded "Good".
+Pupils are now issued lanyards based on their year groups after the return to school in 2023; Y7 Green, Y8 Orange, Y9 Blue, Y10 Purple, Y11 Black and Sixth Form pupils have school-branded lanyards which are Y12 yellow, Y13 green or school prefectblue.

+The latest OFSTED report, highlights the schools positives.
+Whilst OFSTED does not give overall grades, the school received Requires Improvement for Quality of Education and Sixth form provision, and good in all other areas.
+In the 2016 inspection, the school was rated good in all areas.

 The School provides 7 Years of Education for all students.
 Year 12 and 13 are the Sixth form.
 In order for a student to move into the sixth form, they require sufficient GCSE results from the Year 11 Exams at the end of the year.
 If they have not achieved these grades, then it will require them to search for another Sixth form for further education.